zhiqianZ/supCPM/README.md

 **ratio**: takes the value from 0 to 1.
 A larger value means higher proportion of the supervised term.

 **k**: choose the size of knn neighbors used in geodesic distance.
 This parameter will not influence the results of supCPM with Euclidean distance.
+The default value is set to 7.

 **change**: the number of iteration for CPM part.